 The site was also used as the Police Barracks between 1867-1897 before returning to the military again.
 It has since been home to the NSW Lancers (made “Royal” in 1935).

-Many of the soldiers in the Royal Lancers regiment served in the Boer War, WW1, and WW2 and you can see the memorial to those whose lives were lost on site.
+Many of the soldiers in the Royal Lancers regiment served in the Boer War, First World War and Second World War and you can see the memorial to those whose lives were lost on site.
 Additional buildings were added to the Lancer Barracks precinct, including the Staff Sergeant’s cottage, the drill hall/classroom (which still serves its original purpose today), and Linden House, now home to the Lancer Museum.

 In the past 200 years, the site has been used for different purposes, going through various extensions and refurbishments but the buildings have stood the test of time and are still in use today.
 Lancer Barracks is now listed on the Register of the Australian National Estate and is classified by the Australian National Trust.